defolded/classes-backend/README.md

 ## Project Structure

 - `app/`: Contains the main application code.
+  - `get_embedding_function.py`: Returns the embedding function used for similarity search.
   - `main.py`: The entry point of the FastAPI application.
+  - `model.py`: Manages the interaction with the language model and the vector database.
+  - `parser.py`: Handles the parsing of uploaded PDF transcripts.
+  - `populate_database.py`: Script to populate the database with course and transcript data.
   - `routes.py`: Defines the API routes and handles requests.
-  - `model.py`: Manages the interaction with the language model and the vector database.
-  - `parse.py`: Handles the parsing of uploaded PDF transcripts.
-  - `get_embedding_function.py`: Returns the embedding function used for similarity search.
-- `data/`: Directory where uploaded transcripts and other data are stored